GabrielDCelery/personal-notes/02_area/cv/cv-enhanced.md

 **Key Achievements:**

-- Extended and enhanced our internal customer management system that coordinated 7 different workflows across 63,000 insurance policies used by our pricing, underwriting, fraud and support teams to automate repetitive work

-- Designed and built fulfilment system that handled the issuing, tracking and labeling of daily 250-300 devices at the time of policy sale, renewal and faulty device replacements and integrated it with our email and push notification system so the customers were kept up-to-date on the status of their device

-- Designed and built a near-real time claims processing system that ingested daily ~230 updates to claims from three different third-party providers and forwarded them to the policy management system and Databricks for pattern recognition and fraud prevention

-- Built the billing calculator and tracker for our pay-per-mile product - calculated costs for ~2,000 monthly journeys in near-real time and synced with external billing system for monthly bill generation

 - Planned and led a complete redesign of our journey processing pipeline migration, including cost estimates and a data archival strategy
   - £150,000 yearly saving by migrating from proprietary map matching dataset to open source OSM
   - Near-real time processing of 100,000 - 300,000 journeys per day
-  - Migration of 75 million (75TB) JSON files from S3 Standard costing ~£1400/month to ~£180/month by tarballing and zipping redundant dataset and introducing lifecycle rule to move 80% of the data to Glacier Deep Archive while retaining the ability to re-hydrate old journeys for compliance
+  - Migration of 75 million (75TB) JSON files from S3 Standard storage costing ~£1400/month to ~£180/month by tarballing and zipping redundant dataset and introducing lifecycle rules to move 80% of the data to Glacier Deep Archive while retaining the ability to re-hydrate old journeys for compliance
   - worked with data team to build data ingestion process so journeys could be analyzed in Databricks

+- Extended and enhanced our internal customer management system that coordinated 7 different workflows across 63,000 insurance policies used by our pricing, underwriting, fraud and support teams to automate repetitive work

+- Designed and built fulfilment system that handled the issuing, tracking and labeling of daily 250-300 devices at the time of policy sale, renewal and faulty device replacements and integrated it with our email and push notification system so the customers were kept up-to-date on the status of their device

+- Designed and built a near-real time claims processing system that ingested daily ~230 updates to claims from three different third-party providers and forwarded them to the policy management system and Databricks for pattern recognition and fraud prevention

+- Built a billing calculator and tracker for our pay-per-mile product - calculated costs for ~2,000 monthly journeys in near-real time and synced with external billing system for monthly bill generation

 ---